Sruthi-Palle/Kubernetes-Complete-Guide/37-Init-containers/Demo-Init-Containers.md

 ```plaintext theme={null}
 sh: sleeep: not found
 ```

+The command "sleepee" is misspelled, causing the init container to fail.

 > 💡 Ensure that commands are correctly spelled in your container specifications because minor typos can prevent your pod from initializing properly.